Installation of MassBank

 Release process of MassBank-data

 The release strategy of MassBank-data is similar to the one of MassBank-web and is described below.
-Additional care needs to be taken of the validation and the codebase for the validation.
+Additionally it needs to be taken care of the validation and the codebase for the validation.

 Main branches